Laws of Exponents

 The law that xm/xn = xm-n

-Like the previous example, how many times will you end up multiplying "x"?
-Answer: "m" times, then reduce that by "n" times (because you are dividing), for a total of "m-n" times.
+Like the previous example, how many times do we end up multiplying "x"?
+Answer: "m" times, then reduce that by "n" times (because we are dividing), for a total of "m-n" times.

 (Remember that x/x = 1, so every time you see an x "above the line" and one "below the line" you can cancel them out.)